Rethinking SNN Online Training and Deployment: Gradient-Coherent Learning via Hybrid-Driven LIF Model: Conclusions

 \section{Conclusions}

-In this paper, we systematically analyze the deficiencies of traditional online training, then propose a novel online learning framework based on floating-point spikes and binary synaptic weights, which effectively tackles the performance degradation problem caused by temporal dependent gradients and can achieve comprehensive model learning and deployment by flexibly combining various optimization techniques.
-Experimental results have verified that our proposed scheme can break through the limitations of previous methods and provide further inspiration for the future development of online learning.
+In this paper, we systematically analyze the deficiencies of conventional online training, then propose a novel online learning framework based on the HD-LIF model family, which effectively tackles the gradient inseparability and misalignment problem.
+By flexibly combining various optimization techniques, HD-LIF model can further achieve comprehensive online learning and deployment towards multiple performance evaluation metrics.
+Experimental results have verified that our proposed scheme can break through the limitations of the previous learning paradigm and provide further inspiration for the future development of online learning.